d0c-s4vage/lookatme/examples/tour.md

 # Live Editing

-When run with the `--live` option, lookatme watches for file changes and auto-reloads the source markdown
+Hello from vim!
+The `--live` flag makes lookatme watch the source input for file changes and auto-reloads the slides.

 ---